tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 <sessionState mode="SQLServer" sqlConnectionString="Data Source=127.0.0.1; Integrated Security=SSPI; Application Name=TEST" cookieless="false" timeout="20"/>
 ```

 So how can we use this then?
 Lets check out the stored procedure change (found at [sneal.net][2]).
-There's a proc called “TempGetAppID” in the ASP state database.
+There's a proc called "TempGetAppID" in the ASP state database.
 I don't know all the inner workings of this database, but its used within the database to identify the application connecting to it.
 So we can alter the proc to include the kind Mr. (or Mrs.) Sneal's change:

 ```sql
 -- start change